Kay Schallenkamp

 Kay Schallenkamp (born December 9, 1949) is an American education administrator, most recently serving as Black Hills State University's ninth president in Spearfish, South Dakota.
 Before her job at Black Hills State, Schallenkamp also served as the fourteenth president at Emporia State University, provost and vice-chancellor at the University of Wisconsin–Whitewater, Chadron State College, and multiple positions at Northern State University.

 Biography

 Education

-Schallenkamp received her bachelor's degree at Northern State University, her master's at the University of South Dakota, and her doctorate from the University of Colorado at Boulder in 1982.
+Schallenkamp received her bachelor's degree at Northern State University, her master's at the University of South Dakota, and her doctorate from the University of Colorado Boulder in 1982.

 Early career

 Schallenkamp started in higher education in 1973 at Northern State University as a professor.
 She was then the chair of the department from 1982 to 1984, following as the graduate studies and research dean in 1984.
 Schallenkamp was selected as Chadron State College provost in 1988, and four years later in 1992, she became the University of Wisconsin–Whitewater's provost.